l00907l/DiPaF/README.md

 ## 🏋️ Training

-DiPaF adopts a **two-stage training pipeline**:
+LSPP adopts a **two-stage training pipeline**:

-### Stage Ⅰ: Prototype Bank Pre-training
+### Stage Ⅰ: Prototype Pool Pre-training

-Self-supervised pre-training to initialize the encoder, decoder, and prototype bank by abstracting recurring temporal motifs into a compact discrete structural vocabulary.
+Self-supervised pre-training to initialize the encoder, decoder, and prototype pool by capturing local structural patterns into a prototype pool.

 All scripts are in `./scripts/VQVAE/`.
 Reconstruction results can be found in `./vqvae_recon_results/`, and the trained weights are saved in `/ckpt_vqvae`.